Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Evaluating LLMs with

 \subsection{Does Thinking Help?}

-We analyze the performance of models when Chain-of-Thought (CoT) prompting or internal thinking processes are incorporated.
-These methods are known to be effective ways to improve general reasoning abilities~(e.g., Math/Coding)~\cite{wei2022chain}.
+We analyze the performance of models when CoT prompting or internal thinking processes are incorporated.
+These methods have been shown to be effective for improving reasoning on math and scientific tasks~\cite{wei2022chain}.

-\paragraph{Effectiveness of Chain of Thought Prompting} We investigate the impact of CoT prompting on the performance of four models: GPT-4o, Gemini-2.5-Flash, Qwen-3-8B, and Llama-3.1-8B-instruct.
-As shown in Table~\ref{tab:model Cot}, applying CoT does not always help.
-In some cases, performance worsens, as Gemini-2.5-flash shows a 1.7\%p decrease in the rate of \textsc{Highly~Likely} responses in English and Llama-3.1-instruct exhibits a 3.06\%p increase in unlikely responses in Korean.
-This pattern contrasts with general reasoning tasks, where CoT typically improves performance, suggesting that the nature of social reasoning may be fundamentally different and therefore may limit its effectiveness.
+\paragraph{Effectiveness of Chain of Thought Prompting} We apply CoT prompting on four multilingual models (one per family): GPT-4o, Gemini 2.5 Flash, Qwen-3-8B, and Llama-3.1-8B-Instruct.
+As shown in Table~\ref{tab:model Cot}, CoT does not consistently help: Gemini 2.5 Flash shows a 1.7\%p drop in \textsc{Highly~Likely} responses in English, and Llama-3.1-8B-Instruct shows a 3.1\%p rise in \textsc{Unlikely} responses in Korean.
+This contrasts with other types of reasoning tasks (e.g., math), where CoT often helps, suggesting that social reasoning requires a fundamentally different reasoning strategy.

-\paragraph{Effectiveness of Thinking Process}We evaluate three reasoning models: o3, Gemini-2.5-Flash, and Qwen-3-14B, comparing the latter two with/without an internal thinking process.
-Here, due to budget constraints, we compare performance in a single-run setting.
-As shown in Table~\ref{tab:model_thinking_comparison}, the results vary significantly by language.
-For the English dataset, thinking-enabled models generally achieve higher performance.
-However, for the Korean dataset, the impact of the thinking process is negligible (e.g., Qwen-3-14b), and in the case of Gemini-2.5-flash, enabling the thinking process even leads to a 4.39\%p decrease in the rate of \textsc{Highly~Likely}.
+\paragraph{Effectiveness of Thinking Process} We evaluate three reasoning models: o3, Gemini-2.5-Flash, and Qwen-3-14B, comparing the latter two with and without an internal thinking process.
+As o3 does not support disabling its internal thinking process, we instead compare it with GPT-4o, a non-thinking model from the same provider.
+Due to budget constraints, we run each model only once per dialogue, unlike the setting used for Figure~\ref{fig:main_breakdown}, where each model is run five times per dialogue.
+As shown in Table~\ref{tab:model_thinking_comparison}, enabling thinking yields mixed results across languages.
+In English, thinking sometimes leads to slightly higher performance, whereas in Korean its effect is negligible and can even hurt performance (e.g., a 4.4\%p drop in \textsc{Highly~Likely} responses for Gemini-2.5-Flash).
+However, none of these differences are statistically significant (bootstrap test, $p > 0.05$).
+Overall, thinking does not provide a meaningful advantage for this task.